 #BigArtRide – European Tour 2016

-This unique and interactive project creates, by using the newest technologies, unexpected virtual and lifelike encounters and builds a virtual bridge through Europe.
+This unique and interactive project creates unexpected virtual and real-life encounters and builds a virtual bridge through Europe.
 All the member states of the European Union are represented with their most important works of art, as part of the Europeana 280 project.

 City which adjusts itself to the creativity of its citizens